Hackuarium/simple-spectro/docs/3-software/consumption.md

 ## Power consumption

-In order to reduce power consumption the device is put in sleep mode.
+In order to reduce the power consumption the device is put in sleep mode after 100 s of inactivity.

-Here are some tests using v1.6.1
+Here are some tests using v1.6.1.

 Board consumption awake: 10mA